-This document presents the findings of Marshall Day Acoustics review of the Noise and Vibration Impact Assessment (NVIA) of the Melbourne Metro Rail Project (MMRP) Environmental Effects Statement (EES), prepared by the Aurecon Jacobs Mott McDonald Joint Venture (AJM) on behalf of the Melbourne Metro Rail Authority (MMRA).
+This document presents the findings of Marshall Day Acoustics peer review of the noise and vibration elements of the Melbourne Metro Rail Project (MMRP) Environmental Effects Statement (EES), prepared by the Aurecon Jacobs Mott McDonald Joint Venture (AJM) on behalf of the Melbourne Metro Rail Authority (MMRA).

-The review documented in this report was commissioned by Harwood Andrews on behalf of the City of Stonnington to:
+The peer review documented in this report was commissioned by The Domain Owners Corporation in order to:

-- Assist City of Stonnington to reach an informed view of the findings of the I noise and vibration studies carried out for the MMRP - Prepare information which may form the basis for submissions to the joint Inquiry / Advisory Committee for the MMRP on behalf of the City of Stonnington.
+- Assist The Domain Owners Corporation to reach an informed view on the findings of the technical noise and vibration studies carried out for the MMRP - Prepare information which may form the basis for submissions to the joint Inquiry / Advisory Committee for the MMRP on behalf of the Corporation.

-This review provides comment on the suitability of the criteria adopted for the assessment of noise and vibration impacts of the project, the adequacy of the noise and vibration assessment methodology and reviews the adequacy of the proposed mitigation measures.
-This information is separately provided within this report for:
+This peer review provides comment on the suitability of the criteria adopted for the assessment of noise and vibration impacts of the project, the adequacy of the noise and vibration assessment methodology and reviews the adequacy of the proposed mitigation measures.
+This information is provided separately within this report as Appendices covering:

-- Airborne noise generated by the project construction - Vibration and ground-borne noise generated by the project construction - Airborne noise generated by completed operations - Vibration and ground-borne noise generated completed operations.
+- Airborne noise generated by the project construction - Vibration and ground-borne noise generated by the project construction - Airborne noise generated by completed operations - Vibration and ground-borne noise generated by completed operations.

-Specific issues of relevance to the City of Stonnington are provided in Section 4.0.
-These relate primarily to the issue of construction noise and vibration and operational noise.
+Specific issues of relevance to The Domain building are provided in Section 4.0.
+These relate primarily to the impact of construction noise.

-The report includes recommendations from the peer review, including matters that are considered to warrant further technical assessment and environmental controls that should be included in the EPR's of the Environmental Management Plan for the MMRP.
+This report includes recommendations from the peer review, including matters that are considered to warrant further technical assessment and environmental controls that should be included in the Environmental Performance Requirements (EPRs) of the Environmental Management Plan for the MMRP.